 If you receive an emergency alert while boating, do not wait for further warning.

-Tune to the marine channel 16 (156.8 MHz) or an area AM/FM radio station listed below for emergency information.
+Tune in to the marine channel 16 (156.8 MHz) or an area AM/FM radio station listed below for emergency information.
 Mariners are encouraged to keep their radios tuned to channel 16 when on Lake Michigan to receive emergency information.
-Marine patrol beats will also warn beaters on Lake Michigan if there is a serious emergency.
-You will channel 16 when on Lake Michigan to receive emergency information.
 Marine patrol boats will also warn boaters on Lake Michigan if there is a serious emergency.
 You will be told the location of safe waterways and docking areas.

-If you receive an emergency alert while camping, hiking, swimming or visiting area parks, follow all emergency instructions from park officials.
-At Warren Dunes and Grand Mere state parks, officials will use the public address system or mobile alert units to let you know what to do.
-At other local parks, immediately tune to an area radio station listed below and follow instructions.
+If you receive an emergency alert while camping, hiking, swimming, or visiting area parks, follow all emergency instructions from park officials.
+At Warren Dunes and Grand Mere State Parks, officials will use the public address system or mobile alert units to let you know what to do.
+At other local parks, immediately tune in to an area radio station listed below and follow instructions.